miladhzzzz/prod-automation/README.md

 ## Key Features

-- GitHub Webhook Integration: Seamlessly trigger pipeline workflows with GitHub webhook events, ensuring your CI/CD processes kick off automatically with every code push.
+- **GitHub Webhook Integration:** Seamlessly trigger pipeline workflows with GitHub webhook events, ensuring your CI/CD processes kick off automatically with every code push.

-- Continuous Integration (CI): Effortlessly build and test your applications on every commit, ensuring code quality and reliability before deployment.
+- **Continuous Integration (CI):** Effortlessly build and test your applications on every commit, ensuring code quality and reliability before deployment.

-- Continuous Deployment (CD): Automatically deploy your applications to production or staging environments after successful CI runs, with minimal manual intervention.
+- **Continuous Deployment (CD):** Automatically deploy your applications to production or staging environments after successful CI runs, with minimal manual intervention.

-- Docker Containerization: Harness the power of Docker to package your applications and dependencies into portable containers, guaranteeing consistency across different environments.
+- **Docker Containerization:** Harness the power of Docker to package your applications and dependencies into portable containers, guaranteeing consistency across different environments.

-- Logging and Monitoring: Gain insights into your pipeline executions and application performance with robust logging and monitoring solutions, enabling proactive issue detection and resolution.
+- **Logging and Monitoring:** Gain insights into your pipeline executions and application performance with robust logging and monitoring solutions, enabling proactive issue detection and resolution.

-- Database Integration: Store project metadata and build information in a SQLite database, providing a centralized repository for tracking and reporting pipeline activity.
+- **Database Integration:** Store project metadata and build information in a SQLite database, providing a centralized repository for tracking and reporting pipeline activity.

 ## Get Started

-- Clone the Repository: Get started by cloning the Automagic DevOps Pipeline repository to your local machine.
+1. **Clone the Repository:** Get started by cloning the Automagic DevOps Pipeline repository to your local machine.

-- Install Dependencies: Install the required dependencies using pip install -r requirements.txt.

-- Configure Environment: Set up environment variables, including your GitHub webhook secret and database configurations.

-- Run the Application: Launch the application using uvicorn main:app --reload.

-- Set Up Webhook: Configure a GitHub webhook to point to the /webhook endpoint of your deployed application, enabling automated pipeline triggering.
+2. **Run Setup Script:** Execute the Makefile or init.sh script provided in the repository to automate the setup and initialization process.

+3. **Deploy System Components:** Deploy the entire system, including Traefik reverse proxy, Grafana, Prometheus for observability, and the production automation container.

+4. **Utilize Docker Compose:** Use a `docker-compose.yml` in the root of your repository or a Dockerfile to build your project and define services.

+5. **Track Pipeline Status:** Keep track of the pipeline status in a SQLite database for monitoring and reporting purposes.

+6. **Set Environment Variables:** Use the API endpoint to set environment variables for projects, ensuring smooth application execution without manual intervention.

+7. **Automate Build Triggers:** Trigger builds automatically when a webhook event is received, with the necessary environment variables pre-configured for seamless deployment.

 ## Experience the Magic

-- Push Code Changes: Simply push your code changes to your GitHub repository.
+- **Push Code Changes:** Simply push your code changes to your GitHub repository.

-- Automated Workflows: Watch as the Automagic DevOps Pipeline springs into action, automating build, test, and deployment tasks seamlessly.
+- **Automated Workflows:** Watch as the Automagic DevOps Pipeline automates build, test, and deployment tasks seamlessly.

-- Monitor and Manage: Keep tabs on your pipeline status and logs using the provided endpoints, ensuring smooth sailing throughout the development journey.
+- **Monitor and Manage:** Keep tabs on your pipeline status and logs using the provided endpoints, ensuring smooth sailing throughout the development journey.

+- **Version Control:** we Keep your projects updated using Git version control so you can easily revert breaking changes with a single GET request.

+- **Reverse Proxy:** we also use Traefik reverse proxy you can set labels in your docker-compose to expose this services dynamically!.

+- **Observability** we use Prometheus / Grafana to monitor the traefik entry point we also have a /prometheus config dir you can change it to observe all your containers or other components easily!

-- Enjoy Deployments: Access your deployed applications in the specified environments, knowing they've been delivered with speed, reliability, and a touch of magic!
+- **Enjoy Deployments:** Access your deployed applications in the specified environments, knowing they've been delivered with speed, reliability, and a touch of magic!

 ## Join the Journey